 The higher temperature and constant rainfall can give rise to unfavorable conditions for Travel.
 It is best to avoid high-altitude treks as the melted snow can be a hazard.
 The lower altitudes are filled with leeches and slippery roads as well.

 Remember to take mosquito repellents along with you wherever you go.
-Also, the constant rainfall is the cause of flight cancelations, so make sure you know the weather conditions beforehand while traveling to Nepal.
+Also, constant rainfall is the cause of flight cancelations, so make sure you know the weather conditions beforehand while traveling to Nepal.

-The chilling season of winter starts from December and lasts till February.
+The chilling season of winter starts in December and lasts till February.
 The mountain ranges covered in snow can be seen occasionally, along with the spectacular sight of mountains enveloped in the white blanket of snow.
 Generally, the higher altitudes experience constant snowfall, and the lower elevations are accompanied by little rain and snowfall in some selected places.

 In the higher altitudes, the temperature is below 0 to 0 degrees Celsius throughout winter.
-In the lower regions, the temperature drops down from 10 degrees Celsius to almost 0 in some regions of Nepal.
+In the lower regions, the temperature drops from 10 degrees Celsius to almost 0 in some regions of Nepal.

 High-altitude treks might not be the best option to indulge in during winter, but there are still plenty of exciting routes in the lower altitudes to enjoy.
-Mountain regions are the perfect place for Travel as you can see the highest mountains in the world covered in a thick layer of snow as you sip the warm local tea.
+Mountain regions are the perfect place to Travel as you can see the highest mountains in the world covered in a thick layer of snow as you sip the warm local tea.

 One can see the spectacular sight of snow-covered mountains from almost all parts of Nepal.
-Not only mountains, but you will also be able to see tall hills covered in the snow blanket.
+Not only mountains, but you will also be able to see tall hills covered in snow blankets.
 The fresh air and the white scenery make it one of the most spectacular sights to enjoy while in Nepal.

 The crowd of people is not there to dampen your mood for treks.
 Since Nepal does not experience too much traffic during winter, you can enjoy your mountain treks in peace without having to worry about sharing your accommodation with strangers.

 Snowy adventures in the lower altitudes are also equally enjoyable.
 You can experience the culture of the people who live in these rural mountain areas, and learn how they live in these rough conditions.
-Family trips and snow-fights call out several domestic tourists around this time.
+Family trips and snow fights call out several domestic tourists around this time.